Are you curious to know more about the types of hawks in Ohio?

 3. Rough-Legged Hawk

-The Rough-Legged Hawk is a medium-sized diurnal raptor of the Accipitridae family that can be found in various parts of the northern hemisphere.
+The Rough-Legged Hawk is a medium-sized diurnal raptor of the Accipitridae family found in various parts of the northern hemisphere.
 Of all the types of hawks in Ohio, it’s most recognizable due to its distinctive feathered legs, hence its name.
-These birds have pale-colored tails with dark bands and rust-colored wings, while their bellies are mostly white and unmarked.
+These birds have pale-colored tails with dark bands and rust-colored wings, while their bellies are mostly white and unmarked.Â

-The Rough-legged Hawk goes through a yearly molt, giving it an added touch of elegance and charm compared to other species of hawks.
+The Rough-legged Hawk undergoes a yearly molt, which gives it an added touch of elegance and charm compared to other species of hawks.
 Rough-legged Hawks breed in colder regions such as northern Canada, Alaska, Scandinavia, and Siberian Russia.
-They prefer open tundra habitats where they mainly hunt small rodents such as voles and lemmings from perches or soaring high above searching for prey from the air.
+They prefer open tundra habitats, where they mainly hunt small rodents such as voles and lemmings from perches or soaring high above, searching for prey from the air.Â

 4. Northern Goshawk

-The Northern Goshawk is a medium-sized raptor found mainly in the northern parts of North America, Europe and Asia.
+The Northern Goshawk is a medium-sized raptor found mainly in the northern parts of North America, Europe, and Asia.
 This species of bird has grayish-brown on its wings, head, and back with a white underside and brown barring along the chest.
-Males typically weigh between 500-1100 grams, while females can reach 900-1400 grams.
+Males typically weigh between 500-1100 grams, while females can reach 900-1400 grams.Â

 Northern Goshawks have large eyes that allow them to watch for potential prey while they soar through their forest home at high speeds.
 They are powerful predators that take advantage of the thick cover provided by forests to surprise small mammals or birds before attacking them.
-The diet of a Northern Goshawk consists mostly of small mammals like rats, mice, squirrels, and rabbits, as well as birds like pigeons, doves and larks.
+The diet of a Northern Goshawk consists mostly of small mammals like rats, mice, squirrels, and rabbits, as well as birds like pigeons, doves, and larks.Â

-They are types of hawks in Ohio that will also feed on reptiles, amphibians and some invertebrates when larger prey is unavailable.
+Goshawks are a type of hawk in Ohio that will also feed on reptiles, amphibians, and some invertebrates when larger prey is unavailable.
 This is due to competition from other predators or seasonal changes in the food supply.
-Although goshawks hunt at any time of the day, they are most active during twilight hours when their keen, visually guided pursuit hunting skills can give them an advantage over prey in low light conditions.
+Although goshawks hunt at any time of the day, they are most active during twilight hours, when their keen, visually guided pursuit hunting skills can give them an advantage over prey in low-light conditions.Â

 5. Red-Shouldered Hawk

 The Red-Shouldered Hawk is found throughout the Eastern and Central United States.
-It is named for its bright red patches on its shoulders, which can be seen when in flight, and its characteristic plumage featuring brownish-red, white, and black streaking.
-The birds are mainly active during the day and can often be observed perched atop trees or soaring through the sky, searching for prey.
+It is named for its bright red patches on its shoulders, which can be seen in flight, and its characteristic plumage featuring brownish-red, white, and black streaking.
+The birds are mainly active during the day and can often be observed perched atop trees or soaring through the sky, searching for prey.Â

-They are also types of hawks in Ohio that typically hunt small animals such as rodents, snakes, and amphibians but may also occasionally consume small birds and insects.
+There are also types of hawks in Ohio that typically hunt small animals such as rodents, snakes, and amphibians but may also occasionally consume small birds and insects.
 During the winter, they migrate to warmer climates near coasts or rivers to feed on fish and other aquatic prey sources.
-Red-shouldered Hawks primarily inhabit woodlands with open areas where they build twig nests lined with various fibers for their young hatchlings.
+Red-shouldered Hawks primarily inhabit woodlands with open areas where they build twig nests lined with various fibers for their young hatchlings.Â

 Courtship activities between mates last up to 8 weeks, during which males display acrobatic flight patterns in attempts to woo females.
-Multiple pairs may sometimes share nesting sites if enough resources are available such as food supply near multiple nesting spots.
-These majestic birds usually breed annually, producing an average clutch size of three eggs that both parents incubate over 28 days before hatching season.
+Multiple pairs may sometimes share nesting sites if enough resources are available, such as food supply near multiple nesting spots.
+These majestic birds usually breed annually, producing an average clutch size of three eggs that both parents incubate over 28 days before hatching season.Â

 6. Swainson’s Hawks

-Swainson’s Hawks (also known as large hawks, broad-winged hawks, or the marsh hawk) are large birds of prey native to North America.
+Swainson’s Hawks (also known as large hawks, broad-winged hawks, or marsh hawks) are large birds of prey native to North America.
 They are easily identifiable by their distinctive brown and white feather markings on the upper wings, chest, and back.
-Swainson’s Hawks, on this list of the types of hawks in Ohio, have a long tail and an average wingspan of 43 inches.
+On this list of the types of hawks in Ohio, Swainson’s Hawks have a long tail and an average wingspan of 43 inches.Â

 Breeding pairs can typically be found in grasslands throughout Southwestern Canada, Central United States, Mexico, and Peru.
 The main food source for Swainson’s Hawks is small mammals such as voles, mice, rabbits, and gophers.
 They will also hunt for small insects like grasshoppers and crickets in open grassland habitats.

 During the breeding season, it is common to see multiple hawks circling together, looking for suitable ponds or marshes nearby.
-Looking for where there may be more available food sources or an abundance of prey animals that make ideal nesting grounds.
+They are looking for where there may be more available food sources or an abundance of prey animals that make ideal nesting grounds.
 These hawks tend to form social bonds with one another when they form longer-term partnerships, which have been observed since they were first studied in the wilds of Nebraska by William Brewster several centuries ago.

 7. Red-Tailed Hawk